-One intentional neighbor said, “I think we want to continue to grow in diversity.
-There are more white people living there now than there were, but it's still a minority.”
+One intentional neighbor said in a 2015 research interview, "I think we want to continue to grow in diversity.
+There are more white people living there now than there were, but it's still a minority."
 Here, the neighbor defines diversity as more white people moving into a predominantly Black neighborhood—or, perhaps, more Black people leaving.

-In an interview, FCS President Jim Wehner described a strategy to ‘flip’ South Atlanta:
+In a 2015 interview, FCS President Jim Wehner described a strategy to 'flip' South Atlanta: